 In the digital era, photography has certainly become a staple of everyday life.
-We’re being exposed to all kinds of imagery 24/7 and many of us have lost the ability to stop and contemplate images in detail.
+We see all kinds of imagery 24/7!
+Many of us have lost the ability to stop and contemplate images in detail.
 Because of this, photography galleries represent a perfect getaway for anyone who would like to enjoy photography the “old-fashioned” way – framed and hung.

 The following list consists of 10 really remarkable photo galleries around the world: